 Daniel Langleben, a psychiatrist at the University of Pennsylvania, asked himself the same question awhile back.
 He searched the web for answers and, of course, found nothing.
 He soon realized that fMRIs (functional magnetic resonance imaging) could reveal what has so far remained a mystery.
 In the journal NeuroImage, he concluded that “a neurophysiological difference between deception and truth” could be detected.

 Since then, the science behind fMRI lie detection has quickly and significantly expanded.
 Because fMRIs enable researchers to map the brain’s networks as they engage in the process of deception, they can be considered fairly accurate lie-detection devices.
-In 2006, Wired’s Steve Silberman wrote about his experience in Columbia University’s fMRI Research Center.
+Wired’s Steve Silberman wrote about his experience in Columbia University’s fMRI Research Center.
 Joining forces with Joy Hirsch, the head neuroscientist and founder of the facility, Silberman traced the process of how brain mapping actually works by completing several different tasks while inside the scanner.

 “The first phase of [the] procedure is a baseline interval that maps the activity of my brain at rest.
 Then the ‘truth’ phase begins.
 Prompted by a signal in the mirror, I launch into an internal monologue about the intimate details of my personal life … I focus … on forming the words clearly and calmly in my mind, as if to a telepathic inquisitor … Then, after another signal, I start to lie … I plunge deeper and deeper into confabulation, recalling incidents that never happened while trying to make the events seem utterly plausible.”